Shourya1009/javascript-from-scratch/README.md

 # 🚀 JavaScript From Scratch

-A **beginner-friendly JavaScript learning repository** focused on building a **strong foundation from zero** using clear explanations, practical examples, and hands-on mini projects.
+A **beginner-friendly JavaScript learning repository** focused on building a **strong foundation from zero** using clear explanations, structured examples, and hands-on mini projects.

-This repository is designed to help you understand **JavaScript step by step**, strengthen your fundamentals, and become confident before moving to frameworks like **React** or **Next.js**.
+This repository is designed to help you learn **JavaScript step by step**, strengthen core concepts, and become confident before moving to frameworks like **React**, **Next.js**, or other frontend technologies.

 ---